lrmcfarland/CartesianSpace/python/Manual/README.md

-# Manual python wrappers
+# Manual Python wrappers

-This directory contains the python wrappers for the Cartesian space objects.
+This directory contains the Python wrappers for the Cartesian space objects.
 It is built directly as described in the documentation [Extending Python with C or C++](https://docs.python.org/2/extending/extending.html).
-Here I created setup.py and built it with python using the command:
+Here I created setup.py and built it with Python using the command:

     python setup.py build